katieamazing/scratch/2017-12-20-conference-rundown-2017.md

 !!Con was great again this year.
 The speakers are always diverse and fascinating, and the frenetic fun of 10-minute talks keeps the energy high all day.
 I really appreciated that there was more unconferencing social time during the conference this year; it let me chat to some nice people, reconnect to old people in my technical network, and meet some new RC people in meat-space.
 My experience at !!Con was super different than last year - I followed technical aspects of talks better, felt less mind-blown all the time (or at least, the mind-blowing had an "OMG COOL" feel rather than an "OMG I am so lost" feel), and I was more confident introducing myself to strangers as a programmer.
 It was a good benchmarking experience for me to feel how much I have grown as a programmer and technical person in a year.
 I'll definitely try to attend in 2018, but tickets are pretty tough to come by, and I felt lucky this year to get one!

 I also got to meet Mirabai again this year.
 [Mirabai](twitter,com/stenoknight) does live captioning for conferences on her stenography machine.
 She is basically a pinball-wizard crossed with an arch-mage, and is also somehow super nice.
-Her passion for stenography and the relatively nascent efforts to support it with open source hardware and software were totally infectious. and sooo????
-TODO
+Her passion for stenography and the relatively nascent efforts to support it with open source hardware and software were totally infectious.
+Meeting her again got me excited to try and learn stenography, so I'm currently eagerly awaiting a 3D printed steno board.

 **PyCon 2017 - Portland, Oregon**